centreon/centreon-documentation/versioned_docs/version-23.04/connect/saml.md

 - Define which attribute from the Identity Provider will be used to retrieve values to create relationships with access groups.
 - Match the attributes retrieved from the Identity Provider with the contact groups you want the user to belong to.

-> Each time the user logs in, groups management is reinitialized to take into account any new information from the Identity Provider.
+> Each time the user logs in, groups management is reinitialized to take into account any new information from the identity provider.

 </TabItem>
 <TabItem value="Groups manual management" label="Manual management">